 Economics majors will obtain a foundation in traditional economic theory that is the basis for the analytical thinking and sound managerial decision making.
 Students may choose to specialize in Quantitative Economics, Global Markets, or Finance.
 The B.A. in Economics will prepare students to either pursue graduate studies in Economics or to enter the work force with careers in Management, Finance, and Applied Economics.
-Graduates have achieved careers such as Actuaries, Economics Researchers, Data Analyst Careers in Management, Stock Brokers, and Account Executives www.esu.edu Program Offerings 65
+Graduates have achieved careers such as Actuaries, Economics Researchers, Data Analyst Careers in Management, Stock Brokers, and Account Executives.